BFO-Mappings/PROV-to-BFO/PROV/README.md

 * The SSSOM template is generated from the mapping file using a SPARQL query and the [Makefile](Makefile)

 ### Testing
-* Example instances from the [PROV-O documentation](https://www.w3.org/TR/prov-o/) are temporarily imported into the extended ontology
+* 91 example instances from the [PROV-O documentation](https://www.w3.org/TR/prov-o/) are temporarily imported into the extended ontology
 * The HermiT reasoner is used to check if the example instance data is consistent with the extended ontology

 * How to run tests automatically: